knitr::opts_chunk$set(

 Students's-t mixed models

-Outlying observations is a common occurring issue in practice.
+Outlying observations are a common issue in practice.
 Several methods have been proposed in the literature for identifying such observations in the context of longitudinal data.
-However, removing such values from the analysis is in general not recommended unless we also have external information why these values are outlying.
-Hence, in these settings we would need to fit mixed models to accommodate these observations.
-A well-known approach to achieve this is to replace the normal distribution for the error terms in the linear mixed model with a Student's-t distribution that has heavier tails.
+However, removing such values from the analysis is generally not recommended unless we also have external information as to why these values are outlying.
+Hence, we would need to fit mixed models to accommodate these observations in these settings.
+A well-known approach to achieve this is replacing the normal distribution for the error terms in the linear mixed model with a Student's-t distribution with heavier tails.

 The following syntax simulates data from a joint model with a Student's-t mixed effects model: